nextgis/ngf-tutorial/tutorials/4_3_ngwmap_identify/README.md

 The identification mechanism allows you to get data about items of NGW vector layers by intersection with geometry.

-Identification takes place in two stages
+Identification is performed in two stages:

-- Getting a list of objects that intersect in the transmitted geometry.
+1. Getting a list of objects that intersect with the transmitted geometry.
 The geometry is a circle centered at the point where the user clicks the mouse on the map.
 The radius of the circle depends on the current zoom level.
-- Uploading complete information about the object of interest.
+2. Fetch complete information about the object of interest.

-In order to indicate that identification needs to be performed for this resource, you need to specify `selectable` in the `adapterOptions` of this layer.
+In order to indicate that identification is allowed for this resource, you need to specify `selectable` in the `adapterOptions` of this layer.

 ```javascript
 ngwMap.addNgwLayer({